pmcilreavy/pmcilreavy.github.io/_posts/2018-08-05-caller-expression-attribute.md

 GuardAgainst.ArgumentBeingNull(() => firstname);
 {% endhighlight %}

 I've not yet added this to the GuardAgainst library as there are a couple of things I'm not overly happy about.
 The first is performance.
 This is not a huge issue based on some crude tests but it's significant enough to give me pause.

-Mainly though I just think forcing people to write `() => _thing_` is just as weird and awkward as making them pass in the name of the argument.
+The second and main reason I've not done this is I just think forcing people to write `() => _thing_` is just as weird and awkward as making them pass in the name of the argument.
+Clunky weirdness is what I'm trying to avoid.

 > The ultimate goal is to be able to _know_ the name of argument being passed in without the developer having to actually pass it in via another argument.